Sabrina Karabaeva, Screenwriter and Animator

 Sasha Teder, Sound Engineer

 When the editing is 90 percent complete, I continue working with noises.
 I change the ones that were in the draft soundtrack if necessary.
 After all the sounds and music are found and placed, the mixing begins.
 It is a nuanced process when you put all the elements together so that they contribute to the artistic image.
 Mixing also includes panning.
 Let’s say the plane flew by or the girl walked from the left to the right side of the frame – the sound also moved.
-A lot is initiated by the director, but I was a specialist, also suggest some options to make the sound harmonize with the picture.
+A lot is initiated by the director, but I am a specialist and also suggest some options to make the sound harmonize with the picture.

 Stage 6 – Festivals.